nehabharati/image-effects-react/README.md

 ## Usage

-You can add any filter inn the options
+You can add any filter in the options

 ```
 import { Container } from "image-effects-react"